 - The MWPA PoG Incident Controller may, depending on the nature of the potential threat, request the assistance of the emergency services via a direct telephone call on '000'. - Regardless of the Emergency, the '000' operator may also be requested to notify the Police.
-Control of Level 2 or Level 3 incidents will usually be assumed by the Emergency Services when they arrive unless it is an oil spill and MWPA PoG is the designated Control Agency. - The MWPA PoG Incident Controller will continue in a supportive role as required in any incident.
+Control of Level 2 or Level 3 incidents will usually be assumed by the Emergency Services when they arrive unless it is an oil spill and MWPA PoG is then the designated Control Agency, supported by the HMA which is the Department of Transport. - The MWPA PoG Incident Controller will continue in a supportive role as required in any incident.